Tongariro Blue Duck Experience

 |Departure Points: The Rafting Centre, 95 Atirau Rd, Turangi.|

 |What you need to bring: Swimwear, towel, sense of adventure.

-During Covid Level 2 we require everybody to bring a Buff with them to wear as a face covering in our base, vehicles and on the river.
+During Covid we require everybody to bring a mask with them to wear as a face covering in our base and vehicles.